If You Pay More for Gasoline This Week, Blame Harvey

 As Texas Gulf Coast residents begin the long recovery from Hurricane Harvey this week, they’re likely to confront another consequence of the storm—higher gasoline prices.
 Even before the hurricane made landfall, some gas stations in the Houston area reported shortages as motorists tried to top off their tanks in preparation for supply interruptions.

 Refiners were getting ready too, shuttering plants along the coast to minimize storm damage.
-So far, the storm has taken about one-fifth of the nation’s refining capacity offline.
+So far, the storm has taken about one third of the nation’s refining capacity offline.
 In Corpus Christi, Valero Energy, Citgo Petroleum, and Flint Hills Resources all shut down operations.
 Valero reported that its two facilities received only minor damage, which should enable them to get back into service quickly.

 As the situation worsened in Houston, many refiners in the area followed suit.
 Exxon Mobil, for example, shut down its Baytown refinery on the Houston Ship Channel—the second largest in the country—and Shell closed its Deer Park refining and chemical complex.
 Petrobras, Phillips 66, and Chevron Phillips have all halted operations of refineries or chemical plants as well.